 “91% of the population served by community water systems will receive water that meets all applicable health-based drinking water standards during the year; and 90% of the community water systems will provide water that meets all applicable health-based drinking water standards during the year.”

-Public drinking water systems addressed in this Program Element Description include community water systems, non-transient non-community water systems, and transient non-community water systems, serving 3,300 or fewer people and using ground water sources only, and those activities specifically listed for non-EPA water systems using ground water sources only.
+Public drinking water systems addressed in this Program Element Description include community water systems, NTNC, and TNC water systems, serving 3,300 or fewer people and using ground water sources only, or purchased surface water, and those activities specifically listed for non-EPA water systems using ground water sources only.

 LPHA is responsible for public water systems that purchase their water from other public water suppliers when the purchasing systems serve 3,300 or fewer people.